Wesley Lloyd

 Wesley Lloyd (July 24, 1883 – January 10, 1936) was an American attorney and politician from Tacoma, Washington.
-A Democrat, he was most notable for his service as a U.S. Representative from 1933 to 1936.
+A Democrat, he was most notable for his service as a U.S. representative from 1933 to 1936.

 Early life

 Lloyd was born in Arvonia, Osage County, Kansas, on July 24, 1883, the son of John Q. Lloyd and Mary Anne (Roberts) Lloyd.
 He graduated from the schools of Osage County, then attended Baker University, Baldwin, Kansas, and Washburn College.

 Career

 Lloyd became a newspaper reporter and worked for papers in Kansas City, Missouri, Topeka, Kansas, and Butte, Montana.
 While working as a reporter, Lloyd attended courses at the Kansas City Law School.
 He received his LL.B. degree in 1906, was admitted to the bar, and moved to Tacoma, Washington, where he worked as a reporter while establishing a law practice.

-In 1908, he began the fulltime practice of law, and was the unsuccessful Democratic, nominee for prosecuting attorney of Pierce County.
+In 1908, he began the full-time practice of law and was the unsuccessful Democratic nominee for prosecuting attorney of Pierce County.
 In 1910, he ran unsuccessfully for a seat in the Washington House of Representatives.
 During World War I, Lloyd joined Company F, 3rd Infantry Regiment, a unit of the Washington National Guard.
 He served from 1918 to 1920, and attained the rank of corporal.
 In 1920, he was again the unsuccessful Democratic nominee for county prosecutor.
 In 1924, Lloyd was an unsuccessful candidate for judge of the Washington Superior Court.

 In 1931, Lloyd was appointed a special assistant prosecuting attorney for Thurston County, a role in which he served without pay.
-He also continued to serve as one of the leaders of the Democratic Party in Pierce County, including president of the county's Men's Democratic Club.
+He also continued to serve as one of the leaders of the Democratic Party in Pierce County, including as president of the county's Men's Democratic Club.